SinomthaMzamo/bhala-edolweni/README.md

 # Bhala Edolweni

 **Bhala Edolweni** (meaning "write on the knee" in Xhosa/Zulu) is a debt management application designed to efficiently manage debtor data.
-This application comprises a command-line interface (CLI) in Python and a graphical user interface (GUI) in React, connecting to a Kotlin backend (upcoming) through a RESTful API.
+This application comprises a command-line interface (CLI) in Python and a graphical user interface (GUI) in React, connecting to a Python (Flask, SQLAlchemy) through a RESTful API (Flask).
+It is currently undergoing brownfields development to migrate to the Kotlin ecosystem to improve scalability, efficiency and to leverage the adaptability provided by Kotlin Multiplatform (KMP)

 ## Table of Contents